Advanced Servo Tester

 Circuit design

-The last time I designed a circuit was in 2000.
-It was part of a 100-level electronics class.
+The last time I designed a circuit was in the early 2000s.
+It was part of an entry level electronics class, and the circuit was fairly basic.

-We live in the dawning of the AI age, and I was hoping that the AI could help with the design process.
-I told Claude about the project, and it helped me design what I thought was a pretty good circuit.
-I wanted to be able to have power come in from either the power in port, the servo out port, or use the power from the Arduino’s USB port.
+AI tools have improved significantly, and I hoped they could help with the design process.
+I told Claude about the project, and it helped me design what looked like a solid circuit.
+I wanted the board to accept power from the power input port, the servo output port, or the Arduino’s USB port.

-I wanted to be pedantic about power loss and prevent reverse polarity, so I was trying to build and use an “ideal diode” to direct the power through the various power rails.
-I also designed it using “high side switching” meaning that the FETs were on the positive side of the circuit.
+I wanted to be precise about power loss and prevent reverse polarity, so I was trying to build and use an “ideal diode” to direct the power through the various power rails.
+I also designed it using “high side switching,” meaning the FETs were on the positive side of the circuit.

 I used wokwi to do a very early virtual prototype of the circuit.
-Wokwi does not have FETS but it does have Relay’s which can be used to simulate P and N channel MOSFETs.
-So that’s what I did.
-I emulated N channel MOSFETs using Relay’s on the high side of the circuit.
+Wokwi does not have FETs, but it does have relays which can be used to simulate P-channel and N-channel MOSFETs.
+So that is what I did.
+I emulated N-channel MOSFETs using relays on the high side of the circuit.
 It worked exactly as I wanted it to.

-From there, I migrated to KiCad, designed the circuit, chose the components.
+From there, I moved to KiCad, designed the circuit, and selected components.

 Once I had the design in KiCad, I built a physical prototype on a breadboard.
 The prototype worked as I wanted it to.
-However, I was losing more voltage than I thought I would.
-I put this down to using over-sized components vs the surface mount ones the PCB would use.
+However, I was losing more voltage than I expected.
+I attributed this to using through-hole components rather than the surface-mount ones the final PCB would use.

-Happy that the circuit worked, I exported the Gerber files and set it off to JLCPCB to have some boards made.
+Comfortable that the circuit worked, I exported the Gerber files and sent it off to JLCPCB to have some boards made.

-As soon as the boards arrived, I realized I made a mistake.
-I had chosen the wrong SSD1306 footprint.
-I had chosen the Adafruit SSD1306 footprint.
-But I did not buy the Adafruit SSD1306.
+As soon as the boards arrived, I realized I had made a mistake.
+I had used the Adafruit SSD1306 footprint but had not bought the Adafruit module.
 I bought some simple 128x64 I2C SSD1306 modules.
-These modules are compatible with the Adafruit SSD1306 I2C, but have a very different footprint.
+These modules are compatible with the Adafruit SSD1306 I2C but have a very different footprint.

-Luckily, the four pins that matter to the circuit match, but the screen ends up off center and lower than where I planned.
+Luckily, the four pins that matter to the circuit match, but the screen ends up off-center and lower than planned.

-After assembling the first board, I was still losing more voltage than I thought I would.
-This (too late) is when I realized that AI had led me down a path that would not work.
-P-Channel MOSFETs require the gate voltage to be HIGHER than source voltage.
-I was the 5 volts from the Arduino as the gate voltage and trying to switch a 6 volt source.
+After assembling the first board, I was still losing more voltage than expected.
+Only then — too late — did I realize that AI had led me down a dead end.
+N-channel MOSFETs require the gate voltage to be higher than the source voltage.
+I was using the 5 V from the Arduino as the gate voltage and trying to switch a 6 V source.

 I had three options:

-- Redesign the whole thing using low side switching and N-Channel MOSFETs.
+2. Redesign the whole thing using low side switching and P-channel MOSFETs.

-Since the circuit already had Schottky diodes, in it, and the voltage loss I would be taking is really not bad, I decided to go with option 3.
-This also meant that not only could I use the components I already had, I could still use the PCBs that I had created by simply flipping one diode around, shorting out another, and jumping a 3rd diode instead of a MOSFET.
+Since the circuit already had Schottky diodes in it, and the voltage loss was acceptable, I went with option 3.
+This also meant that not only could I use the components I already had, I could still use the PCBs that I had created by simply flipping one diode around, shorting out another, and bridging a third diode instead of a MOSFET.

 Lessons learned here: